-Three deputies recall how they came to stand for election for the first Irish parliament.
+Three candidates in the 1918 general election recall how they came to stand for Sinn Féin and become members of the first Dáil.

-In this extract Ernest Blythe, Robert Barton and James Ryan recall how they were chosen as Sinn Féin candidates for the 1918 election and were subsequently elected to the first Dáil.
+Ernest Blythe, Robert Barton and James Ryan describe what motivated them to stand for election in 1918.
+All three were chosen as Sinn Féin candidates and were subsequently elected to the first Dáil (Irish parliament).

 The first meeting of Dáil Éireann took place in the Round Room of the Mansion House on 21 January 1919.
 To honour the 50th Anniversary of this historic assembly the first sitting of the Dáil for 1969 also took place in the Round Room of the Mansion House.
 RTÉ marked the 50th anniversary of this event with programmes on radio and television.
 The first ever live broadcast of the Dáil in session on radio and television was part of this output.